 Kayleigh grew up on a small farm in central England and always wanted to be a vet.
 She realised this dream when she went to the university of Bristol vet school and graduated in 2009.
 After 3 years in mixed practice in Northern Ireland, she returned to England to work in just small animal practice for a further 3 years before emigrating to New Zealand.
-Kayleigh has worked at Pet Doctors Marshall and Pringle (now Aldwins road vet clinic) since 2017.
+Kayleigh has worked at Aldwins road vet clinic (formerly Pet Doctors Marshall and Pringle) since 2017.

-Outside of work Kayleigh is likely to be found exploring the New Zealand back country both above and below ground or being helped in the garden by her rescue cat Squatter.
+Outside of work Kayleigh is likely to be found exploring the New Zealand back country both above and below ground or growing veggies in the back garden.

 Jesse's love for animals began when she graduated in 2006 with a diploma in animal management with distinction gaining a range of skills with a variety of animals.
 She then pursued a diploma in veterinary nursing and has been working at Pet Doctors Marshall & Pringle since 2016.
 Jesse particularly enjoys canine behaviour.